Characters: Pokémon: Generation I - Bulbasaur to Tentacruel

-- Lunacy: Learns Moonlight and evolves with a Moon Stone, and is even said to come from the Moon!
+- Lunacy: Learns Moonlight and Moonblast, evolves with a Moon Stone, and is even said to come from the Moon!

 - No Sell:

-- Magic Guard works as this for indirect damage: It just doesn't work.
-Life Orb?
+- Magic Guard lets them ignore all non-direct damage.
+Holding a Life Orb?
 The only penalty is not getting the passive recovery you would of had from holding Leftovers.
 Sandstorm?
 Not a problem (for them, anyways.)
 Stealth Rock?
 Nope.
 Toxic?
-Great, now they don't even have to worry about Paralysis or Sleep.
+[One Curse Limit Great, now they don't even have to worry about Paralysis or Sleep]].
 Leech Seed?
 Enjoy your fat load of nothing.

 - Its Hidden Ability Unaware lets it No Sell the opponent's Status Buffs.

 - Our Fairies Are Different: These have magic that let it use any move, and they're possibly from space.
 On top of that, entire line has been revised in Generation VI to be a pure Fairy type (not Normal/Fairy or even Fairy/Normal).

 - Ridiculously Cute Critter: Depending on who you ask, even more so than Pikachu.